AkaruiAnims/Loarby/README.md

 ### Running Loarby

-Once configured, simply run ` npm start ` or ` node main.js ` in the terminal ( make sure your in the directory )
+Once configured, simply run ` npm start ` in the terminal ( make sure your in the directory )